 Can we fully engage in self-care if we are consciously saving a space within us to hold ‘Legitimate Anger’?

-As allies to these communities, self-care is critical in keeping up the strength to support.
+As a part of these communities, self-care is critical in keeping up the strength to look within and act.
 If we are allies to these communities, self-care is just as critical too.

 So we have to let go of some things if we are going to have ‘Legitimate Anger” and peace.